AshiqAhamed17/Smart-contract-security/3-passwordstore-audit/audit-data/findings.md

 // use the onlyOwner modifier in the setPassword function function setPassword(string memory newPassword) external onlyOwner {}
 ```

+### Likelihood and Impact:
+- Impact: HIGH
+- Likelihood: HIGH
+- Severity: HIGH || CRITICAL
 ---
 ---

-## [S-#] The `PasswordStore::getPassword` natspec indicates a parameter that doesn't exist, causing the natspec to be incorrect.
+## [I-1] The `PasswordStore::getPassword` natspec indicates a parameter that doesn't exist, causing the natspec to be incorrect.

 ### Description: